Space Station (pinball): Design

 The backglass is dominated by the space station, which also shows three space shuttles, and an astronaut.
 The game is subtitled pinball rendezvous on the backglass.
 A variety of astronauts and shuttles are shown on the playfield.
 The shuttles are called "Defender" and "Liberty".

 In the playfield artwork underneath the diverter assembly in the lane that goes to the right ball lock is a monolith from 2001: A Space Odyssey.

 This is the first game that Brian Schmidt composed all the music and sound effects for.

 Layout

 A wireform from the plunger lane leads to a small upper playfield with 1-2-3 rollovers.
 Below these are U-S-A rollovers and three pop bumpers.
-The game has no inlanes, and includes a kickback mechanism in the left outlane.
+The game has no inlanes, and includes a kickback mechanism in the left outlane; this design enabled a larger number of shots in the lower part of the playfield.
 Seven S-T-A-T-I-O-N targets are on the left side of the machine, and two more banks of targets spell S-H-U-T-T-L-E. The revolving space station mechanism at the top right of the machine can redirect balls to lock them in place.
 The only ramp on the machine leads to this mechanism; in front of the entrance to this ramp is a drop-target.